 For Borrowing: We do our best to borrow from other free resource sharing groups and universities within the state of Alabama.
 Carmichael will pay up to $30.00 for a request.
 Instances where the cost to borrow materials exceeds $30.00 will be dealt with on a case-by-case basis and you may be asked to pay a portion, or all, of that cost.
 (Rarely do we have to ask patrons to pay for their loans!)

 For Lost Items: If a loan is lost, you are required to pay the fine.
 The school lending the material determines how much you will owe.
 A hold will be placed on your student account until the fine is cleared.

 Where can I find the due dates?

-All returnable material (e.g., books, microfilm, media) are due back to Carmichael Library one day BEFORE they are due back to their home institutions.
+All returnable material (e.g., books, microfilm, media) are due back to Carmichael Library two days BEFORE they are due back to their home institutions.
 Carmichael ILL places a square slip of paper in each loan that lists your name and due date.
 Many institutions place their own labels either on or around the covers of their books; however, materials are due back to Carmichael ILL no later than the date before the date indicated by the lending library.

 You can also check when your loans are due by logging-in to your ILL account.
 If you need to request a renewal, see the next answer.

 How do I renew my books?

 Log-in to your ILL account,

 If there is a problem, please contact the ILL Coordinator.